Ninja Creami Protein Ice Cream

 Instructions

-• Cover the Ninja Creami pint and freeze for 24 hours.
+• Cover the pint and freeze for at least 8 hours.

 • Place the prepared, frozen pint into your Ninja Creami.
 Run one spin on the lite ice cream setting.

-• After this first spin, your ice cream mixture will look powdery – this is normal at this stage!
+• After this first spin, your ice cream mixture will likely look powdery – this is normal at this stage!
 Protein ice creams nearly always require 1-2 re-spins.
-I suggest adding 1 tablespoon of additional liquid, such as more protein shake, milk, or heavy cream, then doing a re-spin cycle.
+I suggest adding 1 tablespoon of milk or another liquid, then doing a re-spin cycle.
 If you're not adding additional liquid, you'll likely need 2-3 re-spin cycles.

 • After re-spinning, the Ninja Creami protein ice cream should be thick, creamy, and ready to enjoy, or ready for mix-ins.
 If adding mix-ins, use a spatula to create a well in the center of the ice cream, all the way to the bottom of the pint.
 Fill the well with your desired mix ins, then run the mix-in cycle.